OroujiLab/CUTandRun_Peak_Calling/README.md

 # Citation:

-If you use the scripts or methods from this repository, please cite the preprint:
+If you use the scripts or methods from this repository, please cite the paper:

 Benchmarking Peak Calling Methods for CUT&RUN